Last Days in the Desert: Plot

-Seeking information of his purpose on Earth, holy man Yeshua retreats to the desert to pray to his heavenly father, but finds himself unable to communicate with him, while he is frequently taunted by a Demon who assumes his appearance.
-He encounters an old woman to whom he gives water, before noticing she has a snake tail, and she laughs at him.
+Seeking information of his purpose on Earth, holy man Yeshua retreats to the desert to pray to his heavenly father, but finds himself unable to communicate with him, while he is frequently taunted by a demon who assumes Yeshua's appearance.
+He encounters an old woman to whom he gives water, before noticing she has a lizard-like tail, and she laughs at him.

-Yeshua meets a boy who lives in the desert with his dying mother and father, who he is helping build a house for them to live in.
+Yeshua meets a boy who lives in the desert with his father and his dying mother, who he is helping build a house for them to live in.
 The mother is unable to eat and the father offers her food to Yeshua but he declines, saying he is fasting.
 Yeshua continues on his way but returns to help them build the house and stays with them in their tent.
-Yeshua starts experiencing disturbing dreams and the Demon poses as the mother, wanting Yeshua to believe that the boy is product of an infidelity.
-The Demon reveals to Yeshua that he can see the future, but whenever he intervenes he cannot predict the outcome, and his frustration to understand his father's plan, as he keeps restarting the universe only with little differences.
-Yeshua asks the Demon what it is like to be in his father's presence, the Demon explains an abstract feeling, and that there is no face.
+Yeshua starts experiencing disturbing dreams and the demon poses as the mother, wanting Yeshua to believe that the boy is product of an infidelity.
+The demon reveals to Yeshua that he can see the future, but whenever he intervenes he cannot predict the outcome, and his frustration to understand his father's plan, as he keeps restarting the universe only with little differences.
+Yeshua asks the demon what it is like to be in his father's presence, the demon explains an abstract feeling, and that there is no face.

-The boy tells Yeshua of his conflict between appeasing his father and his desire to leave the desert and see Jerusalem.
-When the father discovers a valuable red rock in a cliff he plans to extract it by lowering the boy down into the chasm it is situated, but the boy refuses to do so.
+The boy tells Yeshua of his conflict between appeasing his father and his desire to leave the desert and see Jerusalem and other large cities.
+When the father discovers a potentially lucrative vein of jasper in a cliff, he plans to extract it by lowering the boy down into the chasm it is situated, but the boy refuses to do so.
 Enraged, the father descends into the chasm himself.
 Yeshua and the boy hold the rope the father lowers himself with but it breaks they try to save the father, who instead lets go and he falls into the chasm.
 Yeshua and the boy go to look for him, but when they find him he dies from his injuries.

 Yeshua returns with the body so the mother can see her husband one last time, they then find the body burned and the boy takes some of his father's ashes.
 His mother tells him to leave her rather than see her die.
-Yeshua demands that the Demon show him the boy's destiny, which he sees in a bowl of water, and smiles.
-Yeshua offers to heal the mother but she refuses and Yeshua leaves for Jerusalem, where he prepares to confront his destiny.
-On the way the Demon tells him that he is tired of walking, as Yeshua carries on the Demon tells him he will be there in his final moments, and to say hello to his father when he sees him.
+Yeshua demands that the demon show him the boy's destiny, which he sees in a bowl of water, and smiles.
+Yeshua offers to heal the mother, whom he gives a kiss, but she refuses and Yeshua leaves for Jerusalem, where he prepares to confront his destiny.
+On the way the demon tells him that he is tired of walking, as Yeshua carries on the demon tells him he will be there in his final moments, and to say hello to his father when he sees him.
+Yeshua, on the cross, sees a bird hovering in front of him.